How to use nori sheets for sushi & more

 You can really add crispy nori flakes as a topping to (just about) anything you like.
 Sprinkled in hot dogs, burgers and chips it gives a seafood twist to some American classics.
 Or how about a topping for a good old British jacket potato?
 And we hear that nori-topped popcorn is a fun alternative too..!

-As nori is so nutritious, it makes sense to investigate all the many ways you can incorporate it into your diet.
+As there are so many health benefits of nori, it makes sense to investigate all the many ways you can incorporate it into your diet.
 Have fun in the kitchen experimenting.
 And don’t forget the snacks — Koreans love to snack!
 Some crispy nori snacks are just the thing when you are craving that rich umami flavour.